xtensor-stack/xsimd/docs/source/basic_usage.rst

 .. literalinclude:: ../../test/doc/explicit_use_of_an_instruction_set.cpp

-Note that in that case, the instruction set is explicilty specified in the batch type.
+Note that in that case, the instruction set is explicitly specified in the batch type.
 The flag passed down to the compiler need to make it possible for this architecture to be used.